NixOS/nix.dev/source/tutorials/nix-language.md

 Nixpkgs provides generic build mechanisms that are widely used:

 - [`stdenv`][stdenv] - most importantly `mkDerivation`
-- [Trivial Builders][trivial-builders] - to create files and shell scripts
+- [Build helpers][build-helpers] - for creating derivations, including shell scripts and single files

 Packages from Nixpkgs can be modified through multiple mechanisms: